rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 We can use this diagram to help us interpret those results:
 ![Confusion Matrix](figures/confusionmatrix.jpg)

 True to their name, confusion matrices can sometimes be a bit difficult to unpack, particularly the more classes you have.
 We propose using classification reports instead, which include the same basic information as in a confusion matrix, but with several added advantages.
 First, where the confusion matrix merely labels whether instances have be classified properly or improperly, a classification report provides three different measures of accuracy: precision, recall, and F1 score.
 Moreover, the classification report can conveniently include the names of the labels for each of the classes, which helps a lot with interpretability.
-With some gentle manipulation of the built-in classification report metric in Scikit-Learn (`sklearn.metrics.classification_report`), we can also integrate a color-coded heatmap that will help guide our eye toward evaluating our predictive successes (the darkest red) and weaknesses (the lightest pinks).
+With some gentle manipulation of the built-in classification report metric in Scikit-Learn (`sklearn.metrics.classification_report`), we can also integrate a color-coded heatmap that will help guide our eye toward evaluating our predictive successes (the darkest reds) and weaknesses (the lightest pinks).

 ```python
 def plot_classification_report(cr, title='Classification report', cmap=plt.cm.Reds):